spgitmonish/UnscentedKalmanFilter/README.md

 The beauty of Kalman Filter design is that the update step can be different for different sensors.
 For predicted state mean and covariance, EKF uses a Jacobian Transform for Radar data but UKF uses augmented sigma points passed through non-linear functions.

 ## UKF Filter Tuning
-For process noise covariance matrix, I did a binary search to find the optimal longtidual acceleration and yaw acceleration standard deviation(0.40, 1.20) .
+For process noise covariance matrix, I did a binary search to find the optimal longitudnal acceleration and yaw acceleration standard deviation(0.40, 1.20) .
 These values made sense when I correlated to the acceleration calculated from velocity and yaw in the data input file.
 These values make sense because the object being tracked is a bicycle and not a motorized vehicle.

 I set the initial process covariance to be an identity matrix.
 This matrix can be tuned as well to lead to even better RMSE.